Wilkes University

 Craft

-Demonstrating the mastery of one's major area of study through the practice of writing in various forms, including the demonstrable and the proven ability to employ the generic elements (e.g. setting, point of view, rhythm and meter), and to critique one's own work and that of others honestly and vigorously.
+Students will demonstrate the mastery of one’s major area of study through the practice of writing in various forms, including the demonstrable and proven ability to employ the generic elements (e.g. setting, point of view, rhythm and meter) of their genre, and to critique one’s own work and that of others honestly and vigorously.

 At the completion of this program, students will be able to:

-1. Describe the breadth and depth of knowledge of the historical context and tradition of the range of forms, conventions, and styles within their selected major and minor areas.
+1. Describe the breadth and depth of knowledge of the historical context and tradition of the range of forms, conventions, and styles within their selected genre.

 2. Demonstrate competency in the technology of their major genre area.